-If you’re a blogger, journalist or educator, you can also sign up for NetGalley for free digital review copies of a wide array of books.
-This lets you try out new authors and genres with zero risk.
+If you’re a blogger, journalist or educator, sign up for NetGalley for free digital review copies of a wide selection of books.

-Audible is a great choice for audio books and new releases, and comes with a fee of $14.95/month for 3 audiobooks.
+Audible is a great choice for audio books and new releases.

 Or skip them entirely.
 If it’s a novel, then read the chapter’s plot synopsis on Wiki.
 This lets you move on to the next chapter without losing the storyline.

 Book clubs will motivate you to read, help you make friends and let you explore new authors that you wouldn’t normally pick up.
-If you can’t make time for regular meetings, then join an online book club and join in the discussion at your own pace.
+If you can’t make time for regular meetings, then join an online book club and participate at your own pace.

-Goodreads has some great ones (find them at Community > Groups) that you can browse by tag and genre.
+Goodreads has some great book clubs (find them at Community > Groups) that you can browse by tag and genre.
 From sci-fi, to horror to romance, there’s something for everyone.

 Victorians! – a brisk pace usually of about a novel every month with insightful and lively discussion on some of the greats of the period, including Dickens, the Brontes, Collins, Gaskell, Eliot and Hardy.